Programming-from-A-to-Z/A2Z-F20/04-word-counting/README.md

 Reflect on your process of word counting and consider the following questions in a blog post:
 * Did you discover anything new about the text by counting words?
 * What is lost from word counting?
+* Challenge the assumption that algorithms for analyzing text (such as word counting) are neutral.

 ## Add your assignment below via Pull Request
 *(Please note you are welcome to post under a pseudonym and/or password protect your published assignment.
 Here is some [helpful information on privacy options for an NYU blog](https://nyu.service-now.com/sp?id=kb_article&sysparm_article=KB0012245&sys_kb_id=b2ddc9da004aa1002a5d036a271e5f70&spa=1).
 Finally, if you prefer not to post your assignment at all here, you may email the submission.)